 The best tuna pasta salad recipe

 Make this pasta salad!
 It’s the absolute best!
 It’s my momma’s.
 One of the three things she makes and makes so perfectly there’s no contest (the other two would be her lasagna and her cream cheese frosting).

 It’s so simple!
 And so dang good it makes me forget I don’t like tuna.

-Here’s what you’ll need for the tuna salad recipe:
+Here’s what you’ll need for to make the best tuna salad recipe: